jon-d/ansible-role-approx/README.md

 -------------

-A minimal configuration file is provided with the stable debian repositories accessed via the http.debian.net redirector.
+A minimal configuration file is provided with the stable debian repositories accessed via the http://http.debian.net/ mirror redirector.

 Git submodules usage
 --------------------